ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-To be backward compatible with legacy semantic elements, `<oembed>` tags are still supported when `preferredElementName` is set.
+To be backward compatible with legacy semantic elements, `<oembed>` tags are still supported when `elementName` is set.

 #### Including previews in data